 VI.
-DISCUSSION ITEMS
+DISCUSSION ITEMS:

 - A. Review and discussion of the Commission for the Transportation Disadvantaged (CTD) Ombudsman Report.
-The Sumter County TDCB is required to review the CTD Ombudsman's Report on a quarterly basis.
-The CTD received no calls for Sumter County this quarter. - B. Final CTC Evaluation Submitted to CTD on August 6, 2020.
+The Lake County TDCB is required to review the CTD Ombudsman's Report quarterly.
+The CTD received no calls for Lake County this quarter. - B. Final CTC Evaluation Submitted to CTD on August 6, 2020.
 Provided for information is a copy of the 2018-2019 Community Transportation Coordinator (CTC) Evaluation approved at the June 8, 2020 meeting.
 This is for information only.